DQLIU1995/little-cafe/README.md

 Basic Feature
-- Uer(Shopper) is able to log in, view the menu and put the item in their wish list
+- All Users are able to see the menu
-- Manager is able to have all of the access that user has and also manage the menu items
+- Manager is able to log in and modify the menu or modidy the category

-Advance Featuer
-- User(Shopper) is able to make a purchase and view their historical orders
-- Manager is ablet to see all of the purchase and financials
+Set up
+- I use Springboot for this project